Do Dooni Chaar: Plot

 The men sit across Santosh and Payal.
-The grandfather asks him to show how many marks were awarded.
+The grandfather asks Santosh to show how many marks were awarded.
 Santosh is astounded to discover that the boy is his student Aryan.
 Just as Santosh is about to show the answer-sheet, Zafar Iqbal, an ex-student of his, arrives on the scene with his wife and small daughter, and thanks him for making him a successful person in life and a principled "good boy".
-Zafar tells Santosh that he and several other ex-students live in New York and recount memories of Duggal Sir.
+Zafar tells Santosh that he and several other ex-students live in New York and recount memories of him.
 After he leaves, Santosh, clearly moved, refuses to take the money, telling Aryan that they will both have failed if he were to undeservedly pass him: Aryan for thinking that money can buy anything, and Santosh for being remembered for dishonesty.
 He is about to leave, when a furious Payal, on learning that Aryan had spray-painted lewd messages on Santosh's scooter, starts an uproarious fight between the Duggals (including Deepu, who has joined the scene) and Aryan's relatives.
 Both parties, splattered with sauce, flee the restaurant, with Aryan's SUV in hot pursuit of the "Duggal Express" as the latter speeds through the roads of Delhi.

 The Duggals have only just reached home when their pursuers arrive at their street, asking for their address and creating a ruckus.
 Farooqui informs a nervous Santosh about their presence.
 The Duggals come down and start apologising to them; Deepu had even been convinced that they were running a sting operation.
 However, their fears are unfounded: the grandfather introduces himself as Popley, the proprietor of Popley Sweets, and offers the Duggals twelve months' advance tuition fees to supplement their glaringly inadequate teaching income, which they reluctantly accept.
 He requests Santosh to teach Aryan to be a morally good boy, unlike his two wastrel sons.
 Payal and Deepu are now more proud than ever that their father is a teacher.
-The film ends with the Duggals enjoying their new Maruti Alto; as Payal teaches Santosh to drive it, they lament that they are now stuck in traffic jams, whereas they would have simply squeezed through them with their scooter.
-Of course, it is a small price for them to pay.
+The film ends with the Duggals enjoying their new Maruti Alto; as Payal teaches Santosh to drive it, they lament that they are now stuck in traffic jams, whereas they would have simply squeezed through them with their scooter; of course, it is a small price for them to pay.